 As always, please make a full database backup before you are going that route and changing anything in the database!

 If you’ve made any of these changes, you can start creating a clone of the staging site by going to

 Staging Site > wp-admin > WP Staging > Start

-When you go to your production site and open WP Staging you can push from there the site “Staging” to the production site.
+When you are done, and you like to copy the staging site to the production site, log in to your production site, and open WP STAGING.
+There you can push the site “Staging” to the production site.